 Pregnant and breastfeeding women.
 Interferons can harm an unborn baby.
 It's important that you don't get pregnant while taking this drug and for at least 6 months after you finish treatment.
 Your doctor may recommend that you have a pregnancy test before you go on interferons and use protection -- like condoms -- for as long as you take it.
 Interferon can get into your breast milk, so don’t breastfeed while you take it.

 Men who are trying to get their partner pregnant.
-These drugs can cause birth defects if the father is taking it when his partner gets pregnant.
+These drugs can cause birth defects if the father is taking it when their partner gets pregnant.
 You shouldn't father a child for at least 6 months after you finish treatment.

 What else should you think about?